-NAWAL AOUDE: Didn't know what?
-OK.
-You don't know, but, like, ask, and not only that, you don't just throw menus down on a table and walk away.
+NAWAL AOUDE: OK.
+You don't know but, like, ask.
+And not only that, you don't just throw menus on a table and walk away.

 CORNISH: You call reality television this generation's sitcom.
-What kind of track record does television have in terms of introducing to the wider culture, people who are outside of that kind of white Protestant mold that we're used from maybe, like, the '50s and '60s?
+What kind of track record does television have, in terms of introducing to the wider culture, people who are outside of that kind of white Protestant mold that we're used from - maybe the '50s and '60s?

 CORNISH: Eric Deggans is the TV and media critic for the St. Petersburg Times.
 He joined us from his office in Florida.
 Eric, thanks for chatting with us.

 CORNISH: And you can catch the first episode of "All-American Muslim" tonight on TLC.
 Transcript provided by NPR, Copyright NPR.